vmware/vic/tests/test-cases/Group1-Docker-Commands/1-6-Docker-Run.md

 * Step 13 should result in success with exit code 0
 * Step 14 should result in success with exit code 1
 * Step 15 should result in success with exit code 127
+* Step 16 should result in success and the output should contain the current date

 #Possible Problems:
 None